 We have recently started the ten year review of our Operative Kaipara District Plan.
 This review is required by 2023, ten years after the current District Plan became operative.
-At this stage Council is aiming to complete the review slightly ahead of time in mid-2022.
+At this stage Council is aiming to complete the review slightly ahead of time.

 The review process has many stages due to the legislative requirements but there are two overall key parts of the review: